Austinjnr/e-commerceProduct-review/README.md

 For this assignment, we'll be working with an e-commerce domain like Amazon.
 We'll be focusing on the product reviews.

 # Product-Review
-This is a Ruby project for an e-commerce website's product reviews system.
+This is a Ruby project for an e-commerce product reviews system.
 The project includes three models: User, Review, and Product.

 # Pre-Requisites
 In order to use this repository, you need the following: